-This Safety Manual contains important information on how to operate concrete delivery and placing machines safely, properly and economically.
+This Safety Manual contains important safety instructions for operating concrete delivery and placing machines safely, properly and economically.
 Observing these instructions helps to avoid danger, to reduce repair costs and downtimes and to increase the reliability and service life of the machine.